 (b) despite certain non-compliant features, due to the vehicle being a unique or historic vehicle; or

-(c) for a concessional charge, due to limited use conditions and club membership requirements imposed by the Director General on the vehicle’s owner,
+(c) for a concessional charge, due to limited use conditions and club membership requirements imposed on the use of the vehicle,

 is prescribed to be an exempt sale or exchange.

 [Regulation 9 inserted in Gazette 10 Jan 2012 p.
-409-11.]
+409-11; amended in Gazette 8 Jan 2015 p.
+86.]

 First Schedule